 General.
 Each tournament must provide scheduled transportation for players (main draw and qualifying), credentialed Player Support Team ("PST") members, officials and ATP staff that ensures players arrive on-site at least "on the hour".
+Transportation vehicles shall be clean, safe, and of a good quality.
+Child seats shall be available upon request.

 ATP Tour Tournaments.
 The scheduled transportation must meet ATP quality standards and be available from 7AM local time (with advanced booking required for the 7AM local time) through to one hour after the last match/practice session.
 As a guideline, airport transportation should be available, at a minimum, between 7AM and 10PM local time.
 PST airport transportation will depend on availability if arriving separately from the player.
+Airport and hotel-site-hotel transportation shall begin two (2) days prior to the start of the qualifying competition through the morning following the final day of the tournament.

 Combined Events and Challenger 175.
-Each Tournament shall provide airport transportation beginning the day before the Qualifying Sign-In Deadline (provided that 24-hour notice is given to the Tournament) until the morning following the final day of the Tournament to:
+Each Tournament shall provide airport transportation beginning two (2) days prior to the start of the qualifying competition (provided that 24-hour notice is given to the Tournament) until the morning following the final day of the Tournament to:

-- · All Qualifying and Main Draw players; - · PST members when traveling with a player; and - · ATP and WTA staff working at the Tournament.
+- All Qualifying and Main Draw players; - PST members when traveling with a player; and - · ATP and WTA staff working at the Tournament.

-6.20 Physiotherapist/Treatment Room
+VI.
+FACILITIES & ON-SITE CONDITIONS 6.20 Physiotherapist/Treatment Room